Anilkumarbandaru/CliGPT/README.md

 **In a nutshell, blockchain is a technology that enables secure, transparent, and verifiable transactions, creating trust and efficiency in various industries.**

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Thanks to the creators of Node.js and the Google Gemini team for their powerful tools and APIs.